Best Bad Credit Cards Of 2017

 The Capital One Platinum card is Capital One’s entry level, non-secured card, so it doesn’t require a security deposit and is offered to those with average credit.
 In many cases, those who have used a secured card for at least a year, and have made all of their payments on-time, will qualify for a card like this.

 With Capital One’s Credit Steps program, cardholders who make their first five monthly payments on-time, will automatically be given a higher credit limit.
 This card also features Capital One’s Credit Tracker app and has no foreign transaction fees.
-There is no annual fee the first year, and a $19 annual fee after that.
+There is no annual fee for this card.

 It has an annual fee between $35 and $99, depending on the applicant’s credit profile.
 Cardholders enjoy a 25-day grace period at the end of each statement cycle in which to make full payment to avoid interest charges.
 Finally, this card has a reduced 1% foreign transaction fee, as opposed to many card’s 3% fee.